Prehistoric technology: Middle Paleolithic

 The Middle Paleolithic period occurred in Europe and the Near East, during which the Neanderthals lived (c.
 300,000–28,000 years ago).
 The earliest evidence (Mungo Man) of settlement in Australia dates to around 40,000 years ago when modern humans likely crossed from Asia by island-hopping.
-The Bhimbetka rock shelters exhibit the earliest traces of human life in India, some of which are approximately 30,000 years old.Homo neanderthalensis used Mousterian Stone tools that date back to around 300,000 years ago and include smaller, knife-like and scraper tools.
-They buried their dead in shallow graves along with stone tools and animal bones, although the reasons and significance of the burials are disputed."Evolving in their graves: early burials hold clues to human origins - research of burial rituals of Neanderthals."
-Findarticles.com December 15, 2001.
-Retrieved March 25, 2011.Homo sapiens, the only living species in the genus Homo, originated in Africa about 200,000 years ago.
+The Bhimbetka rock shelters exhibit the earliest traces of human life in India, some of which are approximately 30,000 years old.

+Homo neanderthalensis used Mousterian Stone tools that date back to around 300,000 years ago and include smaller, knife-like and scraper tools.
+They buried their dead in shallow graves along with stone tools and animal bones, although the reasons and significance of the burials are disputed.

+Homo sapiens, the only living species in the genus Homo, originated in Africa about 200,000 years ago.
 As compared to their predecessors, Homo sapiens had a more complex brain structure, which provided better coordination for manipulating objects and far greater use of tools.
 There was art created during this period.
 Intentional burial, particularly with grave goods, may be one of the earliest detectable forms of religious practice since it may signify a "concern for the dead that transcends daily life."
 The earliest undisputed human burial so far dates back 130,000 years.
 Human skeletal remains stained with red ochre were discovered in the Skhul cave at Qafzeh, Israel with a variety of grave goods.